 Dress like you would at home.
 If you love jeans and feel comfortable in them, by all means pack them!
 Personally, we both like to have a pair of jeans.
 In hot climates you may not wear them all the time, but we feel much better heading out to a bar or meeting up with friends in a decent pair of jeans than those “practical” yet dorky travel pants.
 A note on those convertible pants: Do they make you a target?
 Do they mark you as a traveler?
 Of course, but there are times you can’t deny their functionality.

 Another thing to remember is that most likely you won’t ever see the people who may have noticed you wearing the same shirt three days in a row.
 Furthermore, most people have more important things to think about than your outfit.
 Oh, but for the ladies a skirt or sundress is a must.

 Another major decision is footwear.
 Boots, shoes, sandals, flip flops?
 Your destination and planned activities obviously have to be factored in.
-That being said, for me the best choice is low-cut hiking shoes and a pair of flip flops that are basically all plastic.
+That being said, for me the best choice is low-cut hiking shoes (like the Merrell Moab Ventilator) and a pair of flip flops that are basically all plastic.
 The flip flops come in extremely handy for those questionable showers and being all plastic you can give them a shake and they can be packed away.
 If you are planning on mostly warm climates, like SE Asia, you will notice that most people wear some form of flip flops daily.
 I actually went for about 4 months without taking my shoes out of my backpack!

 Accessories and Gadgets